Health of staff and service users

 In the event of an outbreak:

-- Staff who have had close contact with case(s) will be asked to self-isolate at home.
+- staff who have had close contact with case(s) will be asked to self-isolate at home.
 In some cases, a larger number of other staff may be asked to self-isolate at home as a precautionary measure.
-A close contact should self-isolate for 14 days.
-Where settings are observing guidance on infection prevention and control, which will reduce risk of transmission, the local health protection team will take this into account in determining whether closure of the whole setting will be necessary
+A close contact should self-isolate for 10 days.
+Where settings are observing guidance on infection prevention and control, which will reduce risk of transmission, the local health protection team will take this into account in determining whether closure of the whole setting will be necessary.

-- Closure: may be done following advice from the Health Protection Team and Incident Management Team or the business may make their own decision on closure ahead of this advice as a precaution or for business continuity reasons
+- closure: may be done following advice from the Health Protection Team and Incident Management Team or the business may make their own decision on closure ahead of this advice as a precaution or for business continuity reason

 The Health Protection Team or Incident Management Team will declare when the outbreak is over.

+Read guidance for employers.
 Employers are asked to support CLD staff in ensuring the spread of the virus is contained by supporting employees to stay at home where required.
 Staff should not be asked to return to work under any circumstances before the end of the isolation period.
-See Test and Protect infographic produced by COSLA.

 A close contact is defined as: